Listvyanka, Lake Baikal, Siberia

 The Zanoni Shipwreck, located at 10 nautical miles off the coast of Ardrossan, is one of the well preserved shipwrecks in Australia and one of the most complete 19th century's shipwrecks in South Australia.

-South Head is the southern headland of the entrance to Sydney Harbor, at the north of the suburb of Watsons Bay.
+South Head is the southern headland of the entrance to Sydney's Harbor, at the north of the suburb of Watsons Bay.
 Hornby Lighthouse, the third oldest lighthouse in New South Wales, is located in South Head.

 Adelaide, the liveliest city in Australia, is the capital of South Australia state.
 The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
 The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.

-Adelaide, the liveliest city in Australia, is the capital of South Australia state.
-The city is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
-It is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+Adelaide, the liveliest city in Australia, is the capital of South Australia state and is situated on the Adelaide Plains and more specifically at the north side of Fleurieu Peninsula.
+The city is built next to Torrens River and is surrounded by the Mount Lofty Ranges and the Gulf St Vincent.
+The climate is considered to be Mediterranean, with dry and hot summers when temperatures can reach up to 42°C/107.60°F, and humid and cool winters with frequent rainfalls.